The 12 Steps

-This adapted version of the 12 Steps is rooted in the Christian faith — where surrender, grace, and healing meet.
+This Catholic adaptation of the 12 Steps offers a structured path of spiritual formation rooted in surrender, grace, and detachment.

 Step 1